When Coping Skills Don’t Touch It

 If trauma keeps the past feeling present

-EMDR or trauma-focused treatment is used with attention to pacing, stability, and what your system can realistically tolerate.
+EMDR or trauma-focused treatment is paced around stability, tolerance, and what your system can realistically hold.

 04